Clean Drinking Water

 April 12, 2013

-A new Global Action Plan launched today by UNICEF and the World Health Organization (WHO) has the potential to save up to 2 million children every year from deaths caused by pneumonia and diarrhea, some of the leading killers of children under five globally.
+A new Global Action Plan by UNICEF and the World Health Organization has the potential to save up to 2 million children every year from preventable deaths.